-5. Does your medical school curriculum address the cardiorespiratory health effects of climate change, including air pollution?
-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+0 This topic was not covered. - 6.
+Does your medical school curriculum address the mental health and neuropsychological effects of environmental degradation and climate change?
+This topic was explored in depth by the core curriculum.
+This topic was briefly covered in the core curriculum.
+This topic was covered in elective coursework.
+This topic was not covered.